We provide RRYHTS-respecting advocacy.

 Together, we make sure each child has supports and services at home, at school, and in the community to support learning and engagement.

 We recognize our shared obligation to the children of our community.
 By strengthening our school district, we are living up to our duty to make our city a place where all children can grow, thrive, and become responsible citizens themselves.

 Why youth centered legal representation?
 Why us?

-We know that kids are different.
+We know that kids are different than adults.
 Their lawyers have to be too.

-That’s why the Center for Children’s Rights is raising funds to provide child-centered representation by dedicated attorneys who are experts in navigating the complex legal systems in which children find themselves.
+That’s why the Center for Children’s Rights is raising funds to provide youth-centered representation by dedicated attorneys who are experts in navigating the complex legal systems in which children find themselves.
 Help us make kids a part of decisions impacting their lives.
-Donate and be a Advocate for Childhood.